timokoesters/conduit/docs/faq.md

 ## Can I migrate from Synapse to Conduit?

 Not really.
-You can reuse the domain of your current server with Conduit, but you have to leave all federated rooms first.
+You can reuse the domain of your current server with Conduit, but you will not be able to migrate accounts automatically.
+Rooms that were federated can be re-joined via the other participating servers, however media and the like may be deleted from remote servers after some time, and hence might not be recoverable.